 3. Play time!

 It’s normal for your cat to want to sleep more in the winter, but if your kitty is sleeping night and day, it might be because they’ve got a case of the wintertime blues.
 Wake your kitty up every now and then and have fun.
 Playing gives you a chance to spend some quality time with your cat and help boost their mood.

 The snow can make it hard to stay active, not just for people, but for pets too.
 And just like people, pets may need some encouragement to get up and move around.
 Get your cat interested in activity with new toys or even a cardboard box.

 Just like people, cats tend to want to eat more during the winter.
 Try to give your cat the recommended portion of food at mealtimes and go easy on the table scraps.
 Talk to someone from our Toronto cat clinic for more information on food portions.

 The winter season can often mean that the house isn’t as quiet as usual.
 People spend more time indoors, and have company over during the holidays.
 Not to mention the sounds that the house makes as the furnace rumbles to life, or when the wind outside howls.
 All of these little changes can stress your cat out.

-Veterinary clinics in Toronto like Brimley-Lawrence and Bellamy-Lawrence agree that the best way to prevent winter sadness is to be sensitive to your cat’s needs.
-Our cat clinics in Scarborough is your source for all things cat related like pet vaccinations, microchipping, spaying and neutering, dental care and more!
+Veterinary clinic in Toronto like Bellamy-Lawrence Animal Hospital agree that the best way to prevent winter sadness is to be sensitive to your cat’s needs.
+Our cat clinic in Scarborough is your source for all things cat related like pet vaccinations, microchipping, spaying and neutering, dental care and more!
 We are proud to service Toronto, Scarborough, Ajax, and all the surrounding areas.
 Contact us today to learn more about our many services.